FedML-AI/doc.fedml.ai/docs/deploy/create_model.md

 ## Create a model card from TensorOpera Model Marketplace

+The third way to create a model card is to use the TensorOpera AI Cloud platform.
 TensorOpera AI Cloud provides a wide range of pre-trained models for various tasks.
 You can choose a model under the `Models` tab in the TensorOpera AI Cloud dashboard.
 Click the model card to view the details.